 “[H]e will hold out his hand with some crumbs between his finger and thumb.
 Like so many children the birds will hop around, looking up into his face, jerking their tiny heads in perky, inquisitive fashion from side to side, plainly waiting for his lips to open, on the alert to catch their name.”

 Beyond naming some of the birds and feeding the birds from his hands and lips, Pol taught the sparrows some tricks.
-For instance, he taught them to dance and they took their cues from Pol.
+For instance, he taught them to dance and they took their cues from him.
 He would shuffle his feet and make a few steps towards the birds or begin a waltz, and they would do likewise.
 In fact, “they actually seem[ed] to pair off into couples and spin around like partners in a ball-room.”
-One journalist also noted:
+The Wide World Magazine noted:

 “A casual observer of the performance cannot fail, however, to notice two remarkable facts, and be convinced, since in this case ‘seeing is believing.’ … There is no doubt that each individual bird recognises the name by which it is called; and although sparrows to the average man are so much alike that you cannot tell one from another, M. Pol recognises each of his numerous pets by some peculiarity particular to it.”